RustCrypto/formats/ssh-key/README.md

 ## About

-Pure Rust implementation of SSH key file formats as described in [RFC4251] and [RFC4253] as well as OpenSSH's [PROTOCOL.key] format specification.
+Pure Rust implementation of SSH key file formats as described in [RFC4716] as well as OpenSSH's [PROTOCOL.key] format specification.

 ## Minimum Supported Rust Version